Join our interdisciplinary team of experts

 Faculty and postdocs with the authority to serve as principal investigators at all University of Minnesota campuses and Research and Outreach Centers are invited to submit pre-proposals.

-A single pre-proposal may request up to $150,000 per year for a maximum of four years.
+A single pre-proposal may request up to $150,000 per year for a maximum of two years.

-$3.5 million will be allocated to new or continuing projects under this request for pre-proposals.
+At least $1 million will be allocated to new or continuing projects under this request for pre-proposals.
 Funding is primarily to support graduate students and postdocs.
 Capital requests are not eligible.
-Funding is likely to begin the fall of 2019.
+Funding is likely to begin the winter of 2021.

 Principal investigators will receive confirmation when their pre-proposal is received.